31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Although we personally opted for the Botanical Bliss which is slightly more comfortable and eco-friendly, I would say that the Luxury Bliss is a better option for couples where one partner is a restless sleeper.

-It's slightly cheaper too, but still carries all the organic certification you need in a healthy natural mattress.
+It's slightly cheaper too, but still carries all the organic certification you need in a natural mattress.

 Pros & Cons